 We have several options for your loved one.
 The best one may be an inpatient treatment program where they will live at the treatment center.
 This is a good choice for those experiencing a long-term drug or alcohol addiction.
 If your loved one is apprehensive about living away from their family and friends, we also have an outpatient treatment program.
 This option is for your loved one if they have family and friends offering an immense amount of support.

 Your loved one may need to enter into the detox program before they can begin treatment.
 In the detox program, our medical personnel will administer medications to your loved one that will relieve the withdrawal symptoms that make abstaining from drug use so intolerable.
 This gives them the best chance of tackling their addiction.
 We have a medical detox program that will make it much easier for your loved one to tolerate the withdrawal process and make it more likely that they will complete the program.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 After your loved one has completed treatment, they may want to consider one of our sober living options.
 Living with people who are equally committed to recovery provides an excellent chance for long-term sobriety and a life free from drugs and alcohol.